 She is always waiting, and it seems like it is her forte.
 Like Clytie yearning for Apollo’s love, Iris pines for love as a sublimation of sensuality that is the union of Eros and Psyche.
-It is different from the religious sense of Agape love that is of spiritual element only.
-Iris knows it all, and she is a student of the Nietzschean school of thought believing love is the surrendering of herself to the other in consummation of desire so pristine and unadulterated of knowing and understanding of the flesh and the soul of her lover.
+It is different from the religious sense of Agape love that is of a spiritual element only.
+Iris knows it all, and she is a student of the Nietzschean school of thought believing love is the surrendering of herself to the other in the consummation of desire so pristine and unadulterated of knowing and understanding of the flesh and the soul of her lover.
 But the tragedy is that she has read all about it, not experiencing it for real.
-She lives in the reality of her books and thoughts, and it is there she feels safe and comfy without a fear of rejection.
-So, her world of love dwells in her maiden meditation to fancy free, giving her imagination free rein to the extreme extent without the violent ends of such violent delights.
+She lives in the reality of her books and thoughts, and it is there she feels safe and comfy without fear of rejection.
+So, her world of love dwells in her maiden meditation to fancy-free, giving her imagination free rein to the extreme extent without the violent ends of such violent delights.
 In her mind’s garden, Iris lets her wild horse run her chariot without the goad because otherwise it would rebel against her order of severely restricted movements, which is unnatural to the beast, and drive her into a high cliff and then push her into fathomless Sea of Shadows.

 She seems to speak an infinite deal of nothing, but the feeling of existential Cul-del-sac Iris is having weighs as heavy as the celestial heavens that titan Atlas was holding for eternity.
 People said, “Beauty is only a skin-deep,” but that’s just a lame, piteous excuse and empty consolation for being unattractive, unwanted, unloved.
 For that matter, at least Oscar Wilde was honest in saying that a woman’s beauty was a form of genius that needed no explanation because it’s like sunlight.
 Love looked not with the eyes, but with the mind, so said Shakespeare, but it does not seem so to her.

 It is the attractiveness that makes people interested in the soul of the beheld.
-That’s why Iris wants to go to Aphrodite’s Beach somewhere in Cyprus, where it is believed that goddess of love Aphrodite used to bathe.
-For it’s said that a woman in want of fairness will be transformed into a beauty if she swims naked alone at the beach with no spectators around.
-Her fierce desire of fairness attests that all women should be told they are pretty and beautiful, even if they aren’t; they have no other reason than being women.
+That’s why Iris wants to go to Aphrodite’s Beach somewhere in Cyprus, where it is believed that the goddess of love Aphrodite used to bathe.
+For it’s said that a woman in want of fairness will be transformed into beauty if she swims naked alone at the beach with no spectators around.
+Her fierce desire for fairness attests that all women should be told they are pretty and beautiful, even if they aren’t; they have no other reason than being women.
 Like a madwoman who has such a seething brain that sees beauty as a paradigm of goodness, Iris dwells on the beauty of life, watching the stars and seeing herself running with them in beauty.